 How does the IRS define non-willful conduct (which is necessary if you are to be eligible to use the Streamlined Foreign Offshore Program)?
 According to the IRS, it is “conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law”.
 As you can see, the definition is quite broad and so gives rise to free interpretation.

 You must not only certify to “non-willful” conduct but also provide specific reasons that will support this certification.
-Furthermore, a “non-willful” statement may be enough for an examining agent to allow the returns to be processed without penalties if it is submitted as part of a disclosure outside of the OVDP or Streamlined Procedures.
+Furthermore, a “non-willful” statement may be enough for an examining agent to allow the returns to be processed without US expat tax penalties and fines if it is submitted as part of a disclosure outside of the OVDP or Streamlined Procedures.
 Therefore, it’s important to seek professional tax advice to determine if you qualify for non-willful conduct and can take advantage of the amnesty programs.

 3. What are the FATCA/FBAR penalties?

 The Foreign Bank Account Reporting (FBAR) is introduced so as to prevent taxpayers from avoiding taxes by hiding their financial assets abroad.
 You need to file FinCEN 114 if you have one or more foreign financial accounts with an aggregate total value that exceeds $10,000 at any time during the tax year.
 It also applies to accounts that you have control over, such as a signature authority, for example.